Explore Types of Antibodies in Blood, Their Structures & Functions

 Function:

-• It has a vital role in Type 1 hypersensitivity reactions or allergic response.
+- It is vital in Type 1 hypersensitivity or allergic responses.

 IgD